Joey Bart Player Props: Giants vs. Dodgers

 - The Dodgers had the first-ranked team ERA among all league pitching staffs (2.81).

-- Urias (2-0) gets the starting nod for the Dodgers, his third this season.
+- May (1-0) takes the mound for the Dodgers to make his third start of the season.

-- In his most recent appearance on Wednesday, the lefty tossed six scoreless innings against the Colorado Rockies while surrendering five hits.
+- In his last time out on Friday, the right-hander tossed six innings against the Arizona Diamondbacks, allowing one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.